 Meanwhile, every day Christians are being confronted with ever more extreme moral innovations in the face of which silence or reasonable “dialogue” no longer seems an option: “drag queen” story-time in our public libraries, transgenderism in our kindergarteners’ classrooms, overt Satanism in mainstream movies and entertainment, students hounded for gently speaking up for basic moral truths about life and the family, Christian business-owners tarred and feathered for politely defending their beliefs, and Christian doctors being told to reject the Hippocratic oath, ignore their consciences and accept the “new” moral norms.
 I am far from the only one to note that our culture’s rejection of the old moral consensus is rapidly escalating, and that to even politely resist the new status quo is to make oneself a target of a rage that scarcely seems rational.
 In the face of such institutionalized evil, a lukewarm faith no longer seems a viable option – only holiness suffices.

-Spiritual Warfare Closer to Home
+Spiritual Warfare Is Closer Than We Realize

 C.S.
 Lewis famously stated that “the devil’s best trick is to persuade you that he doesn’t exist.”
 To forthrightly face the horrors of the sex abuse crisis or of legalized abortion or the attacks on the family is to make it far more difficult to discount the reality of malevolence at work in the world.
 However, one needn’t go so far afield as that to find evil at work.
 Not only must we open our eyes to and face the tangible evil in the broader culture; so too must we become sensitive to the ways evil is at work far closer to home.